 He will take our weak mortal bodies and change them into glorious bodies like his own. – Philippians 3:21 NLT

 That is the goal.
 That is the objective.
-It is what God has in store for each and every believer and Paul would have us live our lives with that end in mind.
+That is what God has in store for each and every believer and Paul would have us live our lives with that end in mind.
 We will not achieve that glorious state in this life, but if that is what God has in store for us, shouldn’t we make that our life’s focus?
 Wouldn’t it make sense to run the race with the actual finish line in mind?
 If not, we will run aimlessly, focusing our energies on the wrong goals and wondering why the promised prize remains beyond our grasp.

 Yes, we have been saved, but as Paul reminds us, “we await a Savior, the Lord Jesus Christ.”
 He is coming back one day and He will finish what He started.
 He will complete what He began.
 And we are to live with that end in mind.